-That argument was unsuccessful and the driver was found to be 80% at fault.
+That argument was unsuccessful, and the driver was found to be 80% at fault.
 The motorcyclist was 20% at fault because it was found that he could have taken evasive action earlier than he did, not because he put his bike down.

 In an accident where the motorcyclist kept going straight and was hit by a car making a left turn, the insurance company argued the reverse.
 The argument was that the motorcyclist should have laid down his motorcycle to avoid the accident.

-In that case, the Appellate Division of the New York Supreme Court ruled against the argument but only because there was no evidence to support the argument that the motorcyclist should have put his bike down.
+In that case, the Appellate Division of the New York Supreme Court ruled against the argument, but only because there was no evidence to support the argument that the motorcyclist should have put his bike down.

 That could leave open the possibility of an accident reconstruction expert providing the evidence to claim that laying the motorcycle down would have avoided the accident.
-However, I can’t believe a court would ever rule that a motorcyclist could be negligent for choosing how to be injured.
+However, I can’t believe a court would ever rule that a motorcyclist could be negligent in choosing how to be injured.

-Philip L. Franckel, Esq. is a Partner at FRANCKEL & PLEVY, LLP Accident Attorneys at 1-800-HURT-911®; Rated 10 by Avvo; Avvo Client’s Choice with all 5 star reviews; Avvo Top Contributor; and a former Member of the Board of Directors of the New York State Trial Lawyers Association.
-Mr. Franckel is well known in New York for representing motorcyclists and created the motorcycle awareness campaign BE AWARE MOTORCYCLES ARE EVERYWHERE®.
-Mr. Franckel is also President of 1-800-HURT-911, Inc. and publishes LawyerAdvertisingBlog.com
+Philip L. Franckel, Esq. is the author of all articles and content on this website, one of the Personal Injury Dream Team™ Founding Partners at 1-800-HURT-911® New York, well-known for representing motorcyclists.
+He has a 10 Avvo rating; Avvo Client’s Choice with all 5-star reviews; Avvo Top Contributor; and is a former Member of the Board of Directors of the New York State Trial Lawyers Association.
+Mr. Franckel created the motorcycle awareness campaign BE AWARE MOTORCYCLES ARE EVERYWHERE®.